NCCIH Clinical Terms of Award for Human Subjects Research

 NIH policy requires certain information regarding research that involves human subjects.
-The terms outlined here are in addition to and not in lieu of other NIH policies, including instructions in the PHS 398 Grant Application for paper application, the Supplemental Instructions for Preparing the Human Subjects Section of the Research Plan in the SF 424 (R&R) Application Guide for NIH and other PHS Agencies (3.5MB Word), and the PHS 2590 Non-Competing Continuation Progress Report (252KB PDF), as well as NCCIH solicitations, requests for applications, program announcements, the Department of Health and Human Services (HHS) regulations (45 CFR 46), Public Health Service guidelines, HHS grant administration regulations (45 CFR parts 74 (Reserved) and 92), and Office of Management and Budget administrative guidelines.
+The terms outlined here are in addition to and not in lieu of other NIH policies, including instructions in the PHS 398 Grant Application for paper application, the Supplemental Instructions for Preparing the Human Subjects Section of the Research Plan in the SF 424 (R&R) Application Guide for NIH and other PHS Agencies (4.0MB PDF), and the PHS 2590 Non-Competing Continuation Progress Report (252KB PDF), as well as NCCIH solicitations, requests for applications, program announcements, the Department of Health and Human Services (HHS) regulations (45 CFR 46), Public Health Service guidelines, HHS grant administration regulations (45 CFR parts 74 (Reserved) and 92), and Office of Management and Budget administrative guidelines.

 Clinical Terms of Award

 These Clinical Terms of Award detail an agreement between NCCIH and the awardee/grantee; they apply to all grants, cooperative agreements, and contracts that involve research with human subjects.

 NCCIH has a responsibility to ensure that mechanisms and procedures are in place to protect the safety of participants in NCCIH-supported human studies.
 Therefore, before participant accrual or enrollment, the awardee/grantee must provide the following (as applicable) for review and approval by NCCIH: